johnchourajr/john.design/_journal/2013-05-07-style-guide.markdown

 ---
 title: Style Guide
+layout: journal
 date: 2013-05-07 06:06:00 Z
 published: false
 color: ''
 ---

 Basic paragraph typography is emblazoned in FF Tisa Web Pro, at a fair size for reading comfortably on a screen.
 From time-to-time I *italicise text* for rhetorical emphasis, as well as call out certain words with **bold text**.

 ### Sub-Sections
 Second headings break up the content into sub-sections.
 In the case where I was referring to something or someone outside of myself, I would make a [reference^1](#refer) or a [note^2](#refer) which uses an anchor link `href="#refer"` that directs the reader toward the **References and Notes** section at the bottom of the page.
 [Hyperlinks](#) are colored and underlined with a lighter gray, and change red on hover.